Colin Firth

-In 2012, he founded the production company Raindog Films, where he served as a producer for Eye in the Sky (2015) and Loving (2016).
+In 2012, he founded the production company Raindog Films, under which he served as a producer for Eye in the Sky (2015) and Loving (2016).
 His films have grossed more than $3 billion from 42 releases worldwide.
-Firth has campaigned for the rights of indigenous tribal people and is a member of Survival International.
-He has campaigned on issues of asylum seekers, refugees' rights and the environment.
+Firth has campaigned for the rights of Indigenous people and is a member of Survival International.
+He has also campaigned on issues of asylum seekers, refugees' rights and the environment.
 He commissioned and co-authored a scientific paper on a study of the differences in brain structure between people of differing political orientations.